doej1367/HyblockRngAnalyzer/README.md

 ## Discord
 - As a collection station for all the created txt files there is a [Discord server](https://discord.gg/mA3aBuPwcd)
+  - the files are being automatically uploaded and archived on startup once there has been over 80k bytes of data collected

 ## How to intall and use this mod
 - Make sure [Forge 1.8.9](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.8.9.html) is installed